CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. Wait for the template to deploy, then click on **Go to resource group**.

-1. Confirm (in the portal) the Manufacturing virtual network and subnets were created.
+1. Confirm (in the portal) that the Manufacturing virtual network and subnets were created.

     ![image](../media/v8.png)